evilmartians/mono/README.md

 _You are welcome to add more hints on usage (especially on the desktop) via pull requests._

+For user convenience, the static font version is named `Martian Mono`, while the variable font family is `Martian Mono VF`.
+This ensures both versions can be installed simultaneously without conflicts.

 ### On the Web

 Download the `woff2` package from the [releases page](https://github.com/evilmartians/mono/releases) to get the variable font in WOFF2 format ([see WOFF2 support matrix between browsers](https://caniuse.com/woff2)).